 Compare and contrast the experiences of three witnesses of the 9/11 attacks by listening to oral histories from the collection compiled at the National September 11 Memorial and Museum.
 You can also click on the transcript option if you prefer to read their stories.
 Use the 9/11 Collective Memory Graphic Organizer to help organize your thoughts.

 - Begin with the oral history of Frank Razzano and complete the graphic organizer as you listen to his story.

 - Then select two other witnesses from this site and add details about their experiences to your graphic organizer.

 - Summarize the similarities and differences between these witnesses at the bottom of the graphic organizer.

 While eyewitness accounts can be a valuable resource to historians, they are not always complete.
 Sometimes emotions can impede an accurate description of events.
 Often witnesses only experience a portion of an event so they can provide only a partial description.
 Therefore, historians have to seek numerous sources in order to determine an accurate account of an event.

 What information do you still want to know from these witnesses?

-You may want to conduct your own interview with a family member, teacher or other trusted adult who experienced the events of 9/11 either from a personal connection or as an observer, watching events unfold that morning on television, radio or online..
-You can complete the final column to your graphic organizer to include their information.
+You may want to conduct your own interview with a family member, teacher, or other trusted adult who experienced the events of 9/11 either from a personal connection or as an observer, watching events unfold that morning on television, radio, or online.
+You can complete the final column with your graphic organizer to include their information.

 Your teacher may ask you to submit your graphic organizer.